 Despite their vast difference in personality, Chariot and Croix proved unworthy of the Shiny Rod for the same reason.
 Both fulfill all of the ideals of the seven words except the very last one.

 Croix is a much bigger violator of this ideal than Chariot.
-She has good intentions, she wants to restore magic to the world.
-However, she is willing to compromise the happiness of others to change the world.
-Like any dictator in history, she has what she thinks are good intentions and the ability to change the world, but she is willing to do so at the expense of the happiness and well being of others.
-It is this outlook, this inability to connect with others, that prevented her from being chosen in the first place.
+She has good intentions: restore magic to the world.
+However, she’s willing to compromise the happiness of others to reach that goal.
+This inability to connect with others prevented her from being chosen in the first place.

 Chariot Du Nord